AI-sandbox/neural-admixture/README.md

 - A `.P` file, similar to ADMIXTURE.
 - A `.Q` file, similar to ADMIXTURE.
 - A `.pt` file, containing the weights of the trained network.
-- A `_pca.pt` file, containing the PCA weights of the trained network.
 - A `.json` file, with the configuration of the network.

 The last three files are required to run posterior inference using the network, so be aware of not deleting them accidentally!
 Logs are printed to the `stdout` channel by default.
 If you want to save them to a file, you can use the command `tee` along with a pipe: